Skip to Main Content

 951 Chinese History

-Books about the history of a particular subject are shelved within the dewey range for that particular discipline.
+Books about the history of a particular subject are shelved within the Dewey range for that particular discipline.
 For example, the History of Medicine is located at 610 within Medicine.

 The Cathedral Library has loaned a large selection of History books to the University Library (see list below).
 The books are all for reference only and can be looked at in the Zibby Garnett Library on the first floor with a member of the Customer Services Team present.
 Please ask at the ground floor library desk if you would like access to the collection.